Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 Let us say that you sell us a pen for 1 trillion and 1 dollars (1,000,000,000,001).
 We immediately sell it back to you for 1 trillion dollars.

 You have suddenly created the world’s largest company by revenue (and we the second largest).
-Yet your value added is only 1 dollar; not noteworthy.
+Yet your value-added is only 1 dollar; not noteworthy.

 If we were to merge our companies, what will the combined revenue be?
 1 trillion and 1 dollars (1,000,000,000,001).
 Not 2 trillion and 1.